On compact exceptional objects in derived module categories: Abstract

 \section{Abstract}

-Let $A$ be a finite dimensional algebra and $D^b(A)$ be the bounded derived category of finitely generated left $A$-modules.
-In this paper we consider lengths of compact exceptional objects in $D^b(A)$, and prove a sufficient condition such that these lengths are bounded by the number of isomorphism classes of simple $A$-modules.
-Moreover, we show that algebras satisfying this condition are bounded derived simple.
+Let $A$ be a basic and connected finite dimensional algebra and $\D$ be the bounded derived category of finitely generated left $A$-modules.
+In this paper we consider lengths of tilting objects and indecomposable compact exceptional objects in $\D$, and prove a sufficient condition such that these lengths are bounded by the number of isomorphism classes of simple $A$-modules.
+Moreover, we show that algebras satisfying this criterion are bounded derived simple, and describe an algorithm to construct a family of algebras satisfying this condition.